 Minnesota is an attractive destination in the United States that is popularly known as “Land of 10,000 Lakes” because it’s blessed with that many lakes.
 Intriguingly, the majestic Mississippi River originates from one of these beautiful lakes: Lake Itasca.
-Apart from these, this place also boasts a variety of magnificent attractions such as the thrilling Duluth and the picturesque Boundary Waters Canoe Area Wilderness, among others.
+Apart from these, there is also a variety of magnificent attractions such as the thrilling Duluth and the picturesque Boundary Waters Canoe Area Wilderness, among others.
 It is also an art-centric state, with several galleries and museums.
 If that’s not enough to attract you, the iconic caves here are definitely worth exploring.
-Read on to find out more about caving adventures in Minnesota, USA.
+Planning a visit soon?
+Secure your accommodations by checking out some hotels or cabin rentals with a hot tub in Minnesota.
+Then read on to find out more about caving adventures in Minnesota, USA.

 1. Mystery Cave State Park